Rachel Fisher

 Policy Fellow, Centre for Science and Policy

-Rachel Fisher is Deputy Director for Land Use Policy at Defra.
-She is responsible for developing and delivering environmental planning reform policy, Local Nature Recovery Strategies, and Biodiversity Net Gain.
-Taken together these policies are at the intersection of urban development and environmental enhancement.
+Rachel Fisher was previously Deputy Director for Land Use Policy at Defra, responsible for developing and delivering environmental planning reform policy, Local Nature Recovery Strategies, and Biodiversity Net Gain.

 Prior to this she was responsible for regeneration, investment and infrastructure policy in the Cities and Local Growth Unit at MHCLG / BEIS.
 In this role she led the development of the £3.6bn Towns Fund, including the Future High Streets Fund, and the High Streets Task Force, and the UK Shared Prosperity Fund.